Pixel 4 and 4 XL rumors and specs: Launching Oct. 15 with Face ID-type gesture controls and orange color

 Likely: Pixel 4 will run Android 10

-As with past Pixel phones, the Pixel 4 line will be one of the first -- if not the first -- phones to run Android's latest OS.
+As with past Pixel phones, the Pixel 4 line will be one of the first phones to run Android's latest OS.
+We know it won't be the first though, considering that the OnePlus 7T is available now and serves up Android 10 out of the box.
 Up until this year, Google OS names were alphabetical, and the upcoming update was temporarily known as Android Q. We know now that its official name is Android 10 and it will reportedly have a systemwide dark mode, new permissions features, improved facial recognition and enhanced security.

+Rumor: It may be able to call for help in a crash

+The new Pixel 4 may be able to use the phone's accelerometer and microphone to sense whether or not you were involved in a crash, according to XDA Developers.
+The feature would be available in the Pixel 4's Emergency Information app and can call 911 automatically too.
+After it detects a crash, the phone would play an alert at max volume and vibrate.
+If you don't mute the phone, the app will then contact emergency services and make your location accessible.

 Rumor: Pixel 4 may launch on Sprint